alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 ## Getting Started

 This project is a work in progress.
 Below is a rough roadmap:
-1. Determine the Specifications of VoyagerC
+1. Develop VoyagerC Library **(In Progress)**
-  - VoyagerC is planned to be an extension for the C programming language designed around specific HP-16C buttons and functions.
+  - VoyagerC is planned to be an library for the C programming language designed around specific HP-16C buttons and functions.
 2. Study Compilers and HP-16C Keystroke Programming
   - Thoroughly understand compiler design and the specifics of HP-16C keystroke programming.
-3. Develop the VoyagerC Compiler in C++
+3. Develop the VoyagerC Compiler in C++(? - language subject to change)
   - Begin by compiling into the .16c format used by the JRPN simulator since the simulator can import programs from files, which is convenient for testing.
-  - Once the compiler can generate .16c files, add functionality to produce a more human-readable format for viewing and printing HP-16C "assembly".
+  - Once the compiler can generate .16c files, add functionality to produce a more human-readable format for viewing and printing out on paper for manual input to the HP-16C.

 ### Prerequisites